Common Fund 2026: Request for Parish Financial Contribution

 |

 You may not have a stipendiary minister serving your parish alone, but the costs of training and support set out above need to be shared by all of us in Church of England Birmingham.
-And as you consider your level of contribution to the stipendiary budget, you may like to reflect on the relative affluence of the parishes with whom you share a priest, so we ask you to contribute on the basis of your expected ministry.
+And as you consider your level of contribution to the stipendiary budget, you may like to reflect on the relative affluence of the parishes with whom you share a priest, so we ask you to contribute to these costs on the basis of your current ministry.

-Please can you let us know your PCC’s agreed common fund commitment using the attached form by 31 December 2024.
-You can return a scanned copy to the Finance Team by email, or you can of course return the form by post.
+Please can you let us know your PCC’s agreed common fund commitment using the attached form by 31 December 2025.
+You can return a scanned copy to us at Financeteam@cofebirmingham.com or you can of course return the form by post.

-Our Finance Team and others continue to be here to help you in whatever way we can, as we all navigate these difficult waters together.
-Please use your usual finance contacts such as Sonia Hudson and Lucy Pinnock or any of the wider team for help and support.
+Our Finance Team and others continue to be here to help you in whatever way we can, as we all navigate these challenging times together.
+Please use your usual finance contacts or any of the wider team for help and support.

 You and your community remain in my prayers as always and I continue to give thanks for God’s generosity and hope that it will inspire confidence and hope across our shared life as one family in Christ.